 A Club of Gentlemen.
 Yale Center for British Art, Paul Mellon Collection

-In the Georgian era, if you weren’t afflicted by gout you were nobody, it was very much a statement of wealth and class, something to aspire to have.
+In the Georgian era, if you weren’t afflicted by gout you were as good as a nobody, it was very much a statement of wealth and class, almost something to aspire to suffer from.
 Most sufferers of this complaint ate too much rich food and drank even more – port being regarded as one of the most common causes.

 Gout was described in ‘A Treatise on the Nature and Cure of Gout’ by Charles Scudamore, written in 1816, as